garygcchiu/RecipeFinder/README.md

 # RecipeZ

-A demo of this application can be found on recipe-z.herokuapp.com.
+A demo of this application can be found at https://recipe-z.herokuapp.com.

 Things you may want to cover: